out0fstep/Robo-Panda/README.md

 - Lists and numbers the tweets in terminal.
 - Teminal display and LCD display for headless operation.

-Upcoming features?:
-- Joystick functions - perhaps a full menu of options?
-- Sweeping background animations both colors and characters?
-- Display and @mentions to the bot on the LCD screen with automated replies?
-- more cool stuff!?
 ---------------------------------------------------------------------------------

 Known bugs: